edersonferreira/edersonferreira/README.md

 # whoami

-Hi, i am a fullstack developer (but i really like more Backend than Frontend :smile:).
+Hi, I'm a fullstack developer (but I really like more Backend than Frontend :smile:).

-I know some languages or frameworks, like JavaScript, NodeJS, React, PHP, Ruby and Python.
+I know some languages and frameworks, like JavaScript, NodeJS, React, PHP, Ruby and Python.

-And, in the database section, i know PostgreSQL and MySQL.
+And, in the database section, I know PostgreSQL and MySQL.

 ![ederson's github stats](https://github-readme-stats.vercel.app/api?username=edersonferreira&theme=dark)